bokeh/bokeh/sphinx/source/index.rst

     Get to know every aspect of Bokeh:

-    * :ref:`refguide` Guide: Detailed information about all of Bokeh's components
+    * :ref:`refguide`: detailed information about all of Bokeh's components

-    * :ref:`devguide` Guide: Information on the various ways you can contribute to the Bokeh Project.
+    * :ref:`devguide`: information on the various ways you can contribute to the Bokeh Project.

 Connecting with the Bokeh community
 -----------------------------------